-During the quarter ended 31 March 2020, the Group responded swiftly to the global COVID-19 pandemic by activating the Business Continuity Plans across the various entities.
+During the period ended 30 June 2020, the Group responded swiftly to the global COVID-19 pandemic by activating the Business Continuity Plans across the various entities.
 The disease has caused a significant reduction in social interaction and disruption in economic activities while some public facilities have been shut down in a bit to contain the spread of the virus.
-The Group will continuously and closely monitor the status of the fight against the pandemic, evaluate and proactively address its impact on the Group's financial position and performance.
-This evaluation is in progress and the impact cannot be reasonably estimated as at the date of publishing this report.
+The Group will continuously and lossly monitor the status of the fight against the pandemic, evaluate and proactively address its impact on the Group's financial position and performance.